MonetDB/MonetDB-old/clients/iotclient/documentation/restful_resources.rst

 **POST**

 Insert a batch of tuples on the provided stream in the URL.
 The insert must be an array of JSON object with pairs of column-value.
-All tuples are validaded according to the defined data types on each column.
+All tuples are validated according to the defined data types on each column.
 If there is an invalid tuple, none of the tuples is inserted.
 The implicit timestamp and the host identifier are automatically added.
 Bellow is shown an example to insert several tuples on the stream in streams_:

 .. code-block:: json